Planning the Use of Business Software Sustainably

 Ever faster changing market conditions, increasing competition and ever higher customer requirements demand ever more transparency, flexibility and speed from companies and their processes.
 In order to master these challenges, companies are usually rightly focusing on the continuous digitalisation of their business processes and thus also on the expansion and stronger networking of their business software.

-In order not to get bogged down in this area and not to lose sight of the bigger picture in the ever more complex network of processes and IT, an individual strategy – an IT or ERP roadmap – is needed to set the guidelines for the sustainable planning and further development of processes and IT.
+In order not to get bogged down in this area and not to lose sight of the bigger picture in the ever more complex web of processes and IT, an individual strategy – an ERP roadmap – must be drawn up that provides the guidelines for the sustainable planning and further development of processes and IT.